freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/run-functional-tests-using-a-headless-browser-ii.english.md

 ## Instructions
 <section id='instructions'>
-This exercise is similar to the preceding.
+This exercise is similar to the preceding one.
 Look at the code for directions.
-Follow the assertions order, We rely on it.
+Follow the assertions order: we rely on it.
 </section>

 ## Tests